-You and your pet have spring fever after staying indoors for most of the winter.
-A the first signs of spring, you both get outdoors to stretch your legs, soak up the sun and have a little fun.
-Although toppling through tulips and prancing through pansies sounds like fun, you should still take some safety precautions to guard your pet against some potential problems that spring presents.
+At the first signs of spring, most people are itching to get outdoors, stretch their legs, and have a little fun.
+But while toppling through tulips and prancing through pansies sounds like fun, you should still take some safety precautions to guard your pet against these common springtime pet safety hazards.

-When it gets warmer outside, you want to let some of that air inside.
+As temperatures rise, you’ll want to let that fresh air inside.
 Watch out for any loose screens that can set your cat or dog free.
 Cats or dogs may decide to jump towards the open window, and any unscreened windows may let your pet into the great outdoors without you even knowing it.
 Keep your screens secure with fasteners, and keep unscreened windows closed.
 It’s okay to let some air in, just don’t let your pets out!

 Every spring, you thoroughly clean your house.
 Keep the cleaning chemicals out of reach so your pet doesn’t accidentally start eating or drinking them.
 Put the cleaning chemicals in a locked cabinet or on a high shelf where your cat or dog can’t get to them.
 Follow proper storage procedures as outlined on the chemicals’ labels.

 You love taking your dog out for leash-free runs at the dog park, or you let your cat out of the front door for some warm-weather romping.
-Have your pet microchipped in case your dog or cat gets free and runs away.
-The best thing to do is keep a leash on your dog or cat when taking them outside, and make sure they have an ID tag on them.
+Have your pet microchipped in case your dog or cat gets lost or runs away.
+The best thing to do is keep a leash on your dog or cat when taking them outside, and make sure they’re wearing ID at all times.

 Article continues below